saidmasoud/devops-exercise/README.md

 When I read the problem description, I immediately know Docker+Docker Compose was going to be my solution based on my previous experience.
 So I first started by creating (or pulling) each individual Docker image to make sure they would properly build and run.
 Then I worked on creating the docker-compose.yml file to efficiently manage the entire environment.

 I had some trouble with NGINX, specifically setting up the `/api/auth` and `/api/data` routes.
 There were two issues: 1.
 I had to define the Compose DNS service using the `resolver` directive, and 2.
 I had to add a "dummy" definition for the root route (`/`) to get the other ones to work.
 Once I resolved this issue, everything was working as expected.
+For more details, view the comments within the `nginx/nginx.conf` file.

 For the "efficient Docker image" task, I designed the API Dockerfiles to first pull in the requirements.txt and run 'pip install'.
-That way, if a developer wanted to play around with their source code, they would not have to run 'pip install' every time they revuilt their Docker image after a code update.
+That way, if a developer wanted to play around with their source code, they would not have to run 'pip install' every time they rebuilt their Docker image after a code update.
 This is starting to become standard practice across the Docker community, as this strategy takes advantage of the Docker caching feature which caches each step of the build.

 ## Original Exercise: Dev Environment